vishalsingh2972/NamasteJS-Notes/Notes/7-Scope-LexEnv.md

  --------------------
 - This is the intuition behind **scope**
 - Scope is directly dependent on the lexical environment
-- **Lexical Environment : local memory + lexical env of its parent**; so suppose c is a function inside function a and a is a function inside GEC, so  total memory of c =  local memory of c  + reference to the lexical environment of parent a and lexical environment of a = total memory of a = local memory of a + reference to the lexical environment of parent GEC
+- **Lexical Environment : local memory + lexical env of its parent**; so suppose c is a function inside function a and a is a function inside GEC, so lexical environment of c = total memory of c =  local memory of c  + reference to the lexical environment of parent a and lexical environment of a = total memory of a = local memory of a + reference to the lexical environment of parent GEC
 - Whenever an EC is created, a Lexical environment(LE) is also created and is referenced in the local EC(in memory space)
 - Lexical means hierarchy.
 In the DJ KHALED (xD) code, function c is lexically inside function a, or in other words c is physically present inside a so - a is the lexical parent of c/ c's lexical parent is a
 - So in EC of c() in the memory column- variables and func. in c (none) + reference of lexical env of parent a() is there